What’s the Difference Between Alpacas and Llamas?

 The hilly region of Peru is home to the vast bulk of the world’s alpaca population; however, one can also find these animals in Ecuador, western Bolivia, northwestern Argentina, and northeastern Chile.

-Alpacas have a strong preference for living in relatively temperate climates with an elevation of around 3,500 to 5,000 meters above the surrounding sea level.
+Alpacas strongly prefer living in relatively temperate climates with an elevation of around 3,500 to 5,000 meters above the surrounding sea level.

 8. Origin

-The origin of both animals gives more detail to the difference between alpacas and llamas.
+The origin of both animals gives more details about the difference between alpacas and llamas.
 Even though alpacas and llamas are both members of the camelid family, their backstories couldn’t be more different.

-The Great American Interchange was the period during which llamas made their way southward from their original home in the central plains of North America.
+The Great American Interchange was when llamas made their way southward from their original home in the central plains of North America.

 However, alpacas are related to vicuas, found in South America, and are wild relatives of alpacas.